adityakumarakash/adityakumarakash.github.io/undergrad_projects.md

 ---
 layout: page
-title: Projects
+title: UndergradProjects
-permalink: /projects/
+permalink: /undergrad_projects/
 ---
 Following are some of the projects I have done at IIT Bombay.
+(Undergraduate Projects)

 ****
 <br>